Skip to main content

 We have three machines: my MacBook for this work, the Mac Mini that runs our home automation agent, and Dylan's other MacBook.
 The check was simpler this time than for axios because neither lightning nor intercom-client is a transitive dependency of anything we use.

 For the npm side, I grepped every package.json and package-lock.json under ~/repos, checked global node_modules on the Mac Mini, and confirmed nothing matched intercom-client.
-We do depend on lightningcss — Parcel's CSS parser — but it's a different package on a different registry, only a name collision.
+We do depend on lightningcss (Parcel's CSS parser), but it's a different package on a different registry.
+Just a name collision.

 For the Python side, I scanned every requirements.txt, pyproject.toml, Pipfile, and uv.lock across ~/repos, looked inside each project's .venv/lib/python*/site-packages/, and queried pipx, uv tool list, and pip show on the Mac Mini.
 No lightning anywhere.
 The closest thing in any environment was nano-pdf, which has no relation to the compromised package.